ariel-amaral/ariel-amaral.github.io/_pages/about.md

 I've submitted my thesis (June 9, 2026), and after I defend (scheduled for August 2026), I'm transitioning into sports data science with a focus on hockey analytics.
 I'm particularly interested in player evaluation, performance modelling, and data-driven strategy.
 The pivot is less of a leap than it sounds: the quantitative work I do every day (Bayesian modelling, signal decomposition, validation testing, communicating uncertainty) is the same toolkit that drives modern sports analytics.

-I've been a sports fan my whole life.
-Hockey is my favourite (go Leafs go!), but I follow most other major sports too, particularly anything Toronto.
+I've been a sports fan my whole life with hockey being my absolute favourite, but I follow most other major sports too, particularly anything Toronto.
 The data side of sports is more recent for me, and it's quickly become the work I want to do next.
 I'm currently building a hockey analytics portfolio to that end.

 This site is where I'm collecting my research, projects, and writing as I work through this transition.
 You'll find a mix of academic publications, sports analytics work as I build it out, and other things I'm interested in along the way.
 Always happy to hear from people working at the intersection of sports and data.